|

-If you have been stopped by the Police, the Officer can issue a Fixed Penalty Notice there and then on the basis that you agree to that procedure and by accepting the Notice, you would not face a potential "totting up" ban.
+If you are stopped by the Police, the Officer can issue a Fixed Penaty Notice there and then on the basis that you agree to that procedure and by accepting the Notice, you would not face a potential "totting up" ban.

 Consequently, if you have 9 points or more on your licence, the Police will not issue a Fixed Penalty